 At one point during a conversation with Caleb he had asked her were she would go if she could leave.
 Her wish is to go to a busy junction and watch people.
 Blending in perfectly, synthetic skin covers her transparent body parts, she can now observe individuals to her heart’s content.
 Where will she go from here?

-In Hebrew culture, the name means “God will give,” which is a nod towards Nathan’s God-complex and creative genius.
+In Hebrew culture, the name means “God will give,” which is a nod toward Nathan’s God-complex and creative genius.

-One wonders if his endeavours to create artificial intelligence stop short of his wish to manufacture the perfect sex toy as exemplified by the mute (because who wants his woman to talk?), obedient (great cook and cleaner), as well as beautiful Kyoko.
+One wonders if his endeavours to create artificial intelligence stop short of his wish to manufacture the perfect sex toy as exemplified by Kyoko: mute (because which sexist creator would want “his” woman to talk?), obedient (great cook and cleaner!), and beautiful.
 Did he get bored with her?
 What about all the other divine specimens of female anatomy hidden in his closet?